Emma Carney: Decline

 After winning the Ishigaki World Cup race in April 1998, Carney never again won a World Cup or World Championship race.
-In July she could only manage 15th in the World Cup race at Gamagōri, then failed to finish at the Lausanne World Championships in August, but partly recovered to finish fourth in the November Auckland World Cup race.
-Following a metatarsal injury in 1999 which prevented her running for eight weeks, she finished 3rd in the Montreal World Championships.
-In 2000, she failed to qualify for the Australian Olympic women's triathlon team, despite an appeal to the CAS.
+In July she could only manage 15th in the World Cup race at Gamagōri, then failed to finish at the Lausanne World Championships in August (mechanical), but partly recovered to finish fourth in the November Auckland World Cup race.
+In 1999, Emma developed a metatarsal injury in 1999 while finishing 4th in the Ishikaki World Cup, and this prevented her from running and biking for eight weeks.
+Despite this she finished 3rd in the Montreal World Championships.
+In 2000, she qualified for the Australian Olympic women's triathlon team, but was not selected.
+An appeal to the CAS. was made and despite winning every stage, the decision remained.

 She described this period as a "shitty time", when she could not work out what was wrong.
 She said, "my reaction to racing badly was to train harder—which was the worst thing I could do for my heart."
 Despite her problems, she won some races, including the 1998 Australian National Championship, the 1999 Australian Long Course Championship and the 2000 Australian long course and sprint national championships.